 F. Tailpipe Emissions Ref Option Lead Role Impacts Cost Timescale F1 Review new and existing development sites, to monitor the impact of road, rail, air and water traffic and their emission levels.
-NLC Low Medium Ongoing F2 Implementing bus gates at new residential developments to help ensure that public transport is a quicker and more direct means of transport than the car.
-NLC Low Medium Ongoing F3 The main measures to implement are improving facilities for pedestrians and cyclists, school and workplace travel planning, promotional work such as Travelwise, implementation of school safety zones, bus infrastructure enhancements and simplification of the network, ticketing in Scunthorpe and the main rural routes, and managing our car parks and tariff structure.
+NLC Low Medium Ongoing F2 Implementing bus priority measures as appropriate at new residential developments to help ensure that public transport is a quicker and more direct means of transport than the car.
+NLC Low Medium Ongoing F3 The main measures to implement are improving facilities for pedestrians and cyclists, school and workplace travel planning, promotional work such as Travelwise, implementation of school safety zones, bus infrastructure enhancements and simplification of the network, ticketing in Scunthorpe and the main rural routes and managing our car parks and tariff structure.
 NLC Low High Ongoing

-Ref Option Lead Role Impacts Cost Timescale F4 The implementation of an Urban Traffic Control system will assist the Traffic Manager in delivering a smoother flow of NLC Low High Beginning traffic in the urban area of Scunthorpe and reduce levels of 2011 congestion.
-This has been programmed for delivery during the period of this and the next Local Transport Plan.
-F5 Reducing incidents of dangerous driving and enforcing NLC Low Medium Ongoing compliance with speed limits will also help maintain a smooth flow of traffic and minimise sudden braking and acceleration.
-F6 Through the North Lincolnshire Road Safety and Safety NLC Low Medium Ongoing Camera Partnerships we will deliver continued enforcement of speed limits and driving standards.
-F7 Through the quality bus partnership we will work with NLC Low High Ongoing operators to encourage the replacement of vehicles to the latest European emission standards wherever possible.
+Ref Option Lead Role Impacts Cost Timescale F4 The implementation of an Urban Traffic Control system will assist the Traffic Manager in delivering a smoother flow of NLC Low High Under traffic in the urban area of Scunthorpe and reduce levels of review.
+Still delivery congestion.
+This has been programmed for delivery during the output of period of this and the next Local Transport Plan.
+LTP.
+F5 Reducing incidents of dangerous driving and enforcing compliance with speed limits will also help maintain a smooth NLC Low Medium Ongoing flow of traffic and minimise sudden braking and acceleration.
+F6 Through the North Lincolnshire Road Safety and Safety Camera Partnerships we will deliver continued enforcement of NLC Low Medium Ongoing speed limits and driving standards.
+F7 Through the quality bus partnership we will work with operators to encourage the replacement of vehicles to the NLC Low High Ongoing latest European emission standards wherever possible.

-Ref Option Lead Role Impacts Cost Timescale F8 We already operate a fleet of vehicles that are powered by LPG (predominantly in waste control) and we will continue to NLC Low Low Ongoing update and operate our fleet vehicles to use more environmentally friendly forms of fuel.
+Ref Option Lead Role Impacts Cost Timescale F8 A fleet of vehicles that are powered by LPG already operates (predominantly in waste management), we will continue to NLC Low Low Ongoing update and operate our fleet vehicles to use more environmentally friendly forms of fuel.
 Particulate traps on our vehicles are also used and we will continue to promote their use to reduce particulate matter.
-F9 The Council will aim to: Reduce traffic flows through promotion of sustainable NLC Low Ongoing travel and demand management measures.
+F9 The Council will aim to: Reduce traffic flows through promotion of sustainable NLC Low Low Ongoing travel and demand management measures.
 Reduce transport related emissions by reducing traffic flows and making more efficient use of the network.
 Deliver environmental improvements.
 Improve the street scene.
 Make communities places where people want to live.